-S. No. CLO/PLOS MAPPING DOMAIN PLO 1 Operate multiple Heat Transfer testing units to determine heat conduction properties of materials and observe heat transfer phenomenon. Р3 04 2 Manipulate different settings and parameters of Heat Transfer units and their Control systems to investigate the effect of changing materials and temperatures on heat transfer. Р3 04
+S. No. CLO/PLOS MAPPING DOMAIN PLO 1 Perform experiment on multiple Heat Transfer testing units and their control System to determine heat transfer properties of materials and observe effect of changing materials and temperatures on heat transfer phenomenon.
+P2 04 2 Explain parameters related to Lab from the experiments in relation to the theoretical aspects.
+C2 04

-Fourier's law study for linear conduction of heat along a homogenous bar

-Conduction of heat and overall heat transfer along a composite bar

-The effect of a change in cross sectional area on the temperature profile along a thermal conduct

-Temperature distribution for steady state conduction of heat through the wall of a thick disk Fourier's rate equation in determining the rate of heat flow through wall of a thick disk

-Determination of the relationship between power input and surface temperature in free convection for flat type heat exchanger

-Determination of the relationship between Input velocity and surface temperature in force convection for flat type heat exchanger

-Determination of the relationship between power input and surface temperature in free convection for pinned heat sink type heat exchanger

-Determination of the relationship between Input velocity and surface temperature in force convection for pinned heat sink heat exchanger

-Determination of the relationship between power input and surface temperature in free convection for fin type heat exchanger

-Determination of the relationship between Input velocity and surface temperature in force convection for fin type heat exchanger

-Determination of logarithmic average of the temperature difference for double pipe type heat exchanger for parallel flow

-Determination of logarithmic average of the temperature difference for double pipe type heat exchanger for counter flow

-Determination of logarithmic average of the temperature difference for flat plate type heat exchanger for parallel flow

-Determination of logarithmic average of the temperature difference for flat plate type heat exchanger for counter flow
+3 Contribute to experiment by working individually and in A2 09

+Fourier's law study for linear conduction of heat along a homogenous bar Conduction of heat and overall heat transfer along a composite bar The effect of a change in cross sectional area on the temperature profile along a thermal conduct Temperature distribution for steady state conduction of heat through the wall of a thick disk Fourier's rate equation in determining the rate of heat flow through wall of a thick disk Determination of the relationship between power input and surface temperature in free convection for flat type heat exchanger Determination of the relationship between Input velocity and surface temperature in force convection for flat type heat exchanger Determination of the relationship between power input and surface temperature in free convection for pinned heat sink type heat exchanger Determination of the relationship between Input velocity and surface temperature in force convection for pinned heat sink heat exchanger Determination of the relationship between power input and surface temperature in free convection for fin type heat exchanger Determination of the relationship between Input velocity and surface temperature in force convection for fin type heat exchanger Determination of logarithmic average of the temperature difference for double pipe type heat exchanger for parallel flow Determination of logarithmic average of the temperature difference for double pipe type heat exchanger for counter flow Determination of logarithmic average of the temperature difference for flat plate type heat exchanger for parallel flow Determination of logarithmic average of the temperature difference for flat plate type heat exchanger for counter flow